mozmeao/infra/apps/README.md

 be created.
 This currently consists of NodePorts (which must be created after Deis creates the K8s app namespace).
 New Relic/Datadog monitoring should be setup here as well.
+  - Until we have something better in place, `setup.sh`, `teardown.sh` and `scale.sh`
+should detect that Kubernetes and Deis Workflow environment variables are set correctly.
 - `teardown.sh` can delete the Deis app and K8s namespace (including any services in the namespace).
 New Relic/Datadog monitoring should be deleted here.
 - `scale.sh` should include Deis app scaling, or any HPA scaling that needs to be